2010 Philippine House of Representatives elections in Metro Manila: Manila

 Manila divided into the six legislative districts.

 The Kapayapaan, Kaunlaran at Katarungan party headed by incumbent mayor and candidate Alfredo Lim is in coalition with the Liberal Party, although candidate and former mayor Lito Atienza's certificate of candidacy states that he is the Liberal Party's candidate for mayor.
 The COMELEC eventually classified Atienza as an independent.

-1st District
+1st district

+Incumbent Benjamin Asilo of the Liberal Party and Kapayapaan, Kaunlaran at Katarungan won re-election to a second term against Mina Nierva of Lakas–Kampi–CMD, Arlene Koa of the Nacionalista Party and Asenso Manileño and two other candidates.

-Incumbent Benjamin Asilo is also co-nominated by the KKK.
-Arlene Koa is co-nominated by Asenso Manileño.
-Former representative Ernesto Nieva, who was supposed to run again under Lakas-Kampi-CMD, died on February 16, 2010, due to cardiac arrest.
-His daughter Mina was designated as a candidate by substitution.
+Former representative Ernesto Nieva initially ran as the candidate of Lakas–Kampi–CMD, but died on February 16, 2010 due to cardiac arrest.
+Nieva was substituted by his daughter Mina.